enigmosity/learn-aws/developer-associate/exam-questions.md

 - service for creating, managing and working with software development projects on AWS.
 Creates and integrates AWS service for project development toolchains.
 Also manages permissions required for project users.
 - basically handles the development process side of things
+- service accelerates release with help of CodePipeline.
+Each project comes pre-configured with an automated pipeline that continuously builds, tests, and deploy code with each commit.

 ## CodeDeploy

 - if using Lambda, AppSpec file is used to specify
     - Lambda version to deploy
     - functions to be used as validation tests
+- to access secure parameters in Parameter Store, use ssm `get-parameters` and specify the `--with-decryption`option, which allows the CodeDeploy service to decrypt the passowrd so it can be used.
+Use IAM roles to ensure CodeDeploy can access Parameter Store.
+- if CodeDeploy generates "HEALTH_CONSTRAINTS_INVALID" error, make sure the required number of healthy instances are available during deployment, the number should be less than or equal to the total number of instances.

 ## ELB